Bachelor of Science in Chemistry

 Program Contact: Carol Fenn 203-582-8254

 Chemistry majors explore the world on the molecular level.
-You gain knowledge about the wide range of properties and reactions of inorganic, organic and biological compounds.
-Lab courses allow you to carry out syntheses and analyze materials.
-Hands-on access to a sophisticated array of instruments, which include a variety of spectrophotometers and chromatographic systems build confidence in your ability to solve complex problems in the field.
-You also can individualize your experience by taking electives in specialized areas, such as environmental chemistry, or pursue a minor in a completely different but complementary field to meet your career goals.
+Students gain knowledge about the wide range of properties and reactions of inorganic, organic and biological compounds.
+Lab courses enable you to carry out syntheses and analyze materials.
+You also get hands-on access to a sophisticated array of instruments, which include a variety of spectrophotometers and chromatographic systems, to help build confidence in your ability to solve complex problems in the field.
+You can individualize your experience by taking electives in specialized areas, such as environmental chemistry, or pursue a minor in a completely different but complementary field to meet your career goals.

 We teach you to evaluate and interpret data, hone your analytical thinking skills and present the results of your scientific research to various audiences.
 Because of our small class sizes and highly accessible faculty, you’ll get plenty of support and the personal attention you need.
 An independent research project strengthens the skills you develop in the classroom.
-Companies such as Alexion, CT Agricultural Station and LabSynergy offer real-life work experience in the form of internships which you may pursue.
+Students are encouraged to pursue real-life work experience in the form of internships.